 What should I tell my doctor before treatment?

-Before receiving treatment with Xeomin®, you should tell your doctor about all of your medical conditions,
+Before receiving treatment with Botox or Xeomin®, you should tell your doctor about all of your medical conditions,

 including whether you: